zcrenshaw/Crenshaw_Coding_Examples/Python/README.md

 # Python

-This repository has some simple side projects I made in Python
+This repository has some simple side projects I made in Python.
+More sophisticated projects can be found at zcrenshaw/SlangTransmission

 Uno: A game of uno, only using text and line-by-line instructions at the shell